Christmas with Peelable Glass Paint

 Creating Christmas windows with Thorndown Peelable Glass Paint is fun and easy, and a little bit of paint goes a long way.

 The snow at the bottom of the window was painted on with a radiator roller.
+I only painted on one coat to give it the effect of a light snow coating but two coats would increase the solidity and make the snow look thicker.

 These same stencils and glass paint colours were used to create a number of decorative Christmas items that can be used in the home or given away as hand-made gifts.